 a) Match play: The result of a match is deemed officially announced when it has been recorded on the website

 b) Stroke play: The results of the competition are deemed officially announced and the competition is closed when the Competition is closed on the website

 14. Decision of Ties

-Resultant ties in competitions will be determined by the individual-specific rules and conditions as described in the rules of the event.
-In general, Ties shall be decided either on the last 18, 9, 6, 3 or 1 holes, or by sudden-death play-off, or as the Competitions Committee may otherwise decide.
+Resultant ties in competitions will be determined by the individual specific rules and conditions as described in the events rules.
+In general Ties shall be decided either on the last 18, 9, 6, 3 or 1 holes, or by sudden-death play-off, or as the Competitions Committee may otherwise decide.

 15. Bad Weather

 If, in the opinion of RNDGC it becomes impossible to complete a Competition in accordance with that Event’s Terms because of adverse weather or other circumstances, RNDGC may vary the Terms to the extent necessary to achieve a result within the time available.

 All Trophies are the property of RNDGC.
 The winners of these trophies shall where possible be presented at the very next prize giving.
 No trophy can leave the premises of the Royal North Devon Golf Club

 Players must not ride on any form of transportation without first providing the competition organiser with a medical certificate.